-Cleistes divaricata (L.) Ames 1921 Photo courtesy of Nicholas Plummer
+Cleistes divaricata (L.) Ames 1921 Photo by Nicholas Plummer

 Common Name The Spreading Cleistes [refers to the flowers size]